nothonxhina/private_investigator/README.md

 # private_investigator
 The source code for the "private investigator" bot.

+Please report any issues or any command recommendations in Issues.

 **Repository and Code**

 Note that this repo will not contain all emojis, API keys, sensitive information that the bot uses as for obvious reasons, would have a chance to be abused.